freetonik/minifeed/qa/testing.md

 #### Single item page

 1. open any item from any feed
+1. check `open original` button opens correct external page
 1. check `favorite`/`unfavorite` button behavior
+1. check that item has text content
+    - check that favorited item now shows with a star ★ symbol on all other pages
 1. check "More from..." block shows items from correct feed
-1. check that favorited item now shows with a star ★ symbol on all other pages

 #### Add new feed https://minifeed.net/feeds/new